TheEpicFace007/awesome-xposed-module/README.md

 * [X Screen Stabilizer](https://repo.xposed.info/module/com.vivek.xscreenstabilizer) Stabilize your device screen content in order to have a easy reading of text while you are on a bus.

 ### Utility
-* [WiFi Filter](https://repo.xposed.info/module/com.datanasov.wififilter) filter free from non free one
+* [WiFi Filter](https://repo.xposed.info/module/com.datanasov.wififilter) filter free from non free one.